-15 Ioan Marian Țiplic, "Probleme generale ale arheologiei medievale la început de mileniu," Studia Universitatis Cibinensis Historica.
-Seria Historica 3 (2006-2007), 27-45.
+&lt;sup>15 Ioan Marian Țiplic, "Probleme generale ale arheologiei medievale la început de mileniu" [General Aspects of the Medieval Archaeology at the Beginning of the Third Millennium], SUCH 3 (2006-2007): 27-45.

-16 Florin Curta, "The changing image of the Early Slavs in the Rumanian historiography and archaeological literature.
-A critical survey," Südost-Forschungen 53 (1994), 225-310, reprinted in Text, Context, History, and Archaeology.
-Studies in Late Antiquity and the Middle Ages (Bucharest/Brăila: Editura Academiei Române/Istros, 2009), pp. 131-216.
+&lt;sup>16 Florin Curta, "The Changing Image of the Early Slavs in the Rumanian Historiography and Archaeological Literature.
+A Critical Survey," SF 53 (1994): 225-310, reprinted in Text, Context, History, and Archaeology.
+Studies in Late Antiquity and the Middle Ages (Bucharest: Editura Academiei Române; Brăila: Istros, 2009), 131-216.

-17 Kobyliński and Rutkowska, "Propagandist use" (see above, n.
-11), p.
-53. See also Grażyna Rutkowska, "Czy archeologia służyła ideologii PRL?
-Tematyka archeologiczna na łamach 'Trybuny ludu' w latach 1948-1970," in Hereditatem cognoscere.
-Studia i szkice dedykowane Profesor Marii Miśkiewicz, edited by Zbigniew Kobyliński (Warsaw: Wydział nauk historycznych i społecznych Uniwersytetu Kardynała Stefana Wyszyńskiego, 2004), pp. 308-33.
+&lt;sup>17 Kobyliński and Rutkowska, "Propagandist Use" (see above, n.
+11), 53.
+See also Grażyna Rutkowska, "Czy archeologia służyła ideologii PRL?
+Tematyka archeologiczna na łamach 'Trybuny

-with people coming from other parts of the country.
-The local newspapers engaged the archaeological research in order to give those people hope that they too belonged to the Polish nation and that they lived in lands that used to be Polish before the arrival of the Germans.
+Most research projects dealing with topics pertaining to the anniversary of the millennium of Polish statehood in 1963 may be regarded as fitting the fourth scenario, which explains why in Communist Poland the only major topics of archaeological research were the Slavic ethnogenesis and the rise of the medieval state.
+However, the territories included within Poland after World War II (such as Silesia and Eastern Prussia), having been evacuated by the German population, were now settled by people from other parts of the country.
+The local newspapers engaged with archaeological research in order to give those people hope that they too belonged to the Polish nation and that they lived in lands that used to be Polish before the arrival of the Germans.
 As a consequence, both the Slavic ethnogenesis and the borders of the medieval state were pushed to the Oder River to the west and to the Baltic Sea to the north.
 It would nonetheless be a gross mistake to take the attitude of the archaeologists as a deliberate surrender to the ideological demands of the state.
 Each one of those archaeologists truly believed in what he or she wrote; in other words, those people were genuine nationalists, not opportunists.
 Archaeology may be used for nationalist purposes not only by the state, but also by archaeologists, albeit at a local, not national level.
-In the state of the state, but also by archaeologists, albeit at a local, not national level.